 Airline converts the string arguments that users pass into the JVM at the command line into the appropriate Java types

-.
-Out of the box this will support most common types, any Java enum
+will use the DefaultTypeConverter.
+Out of the box this will support most common types, any Java enum and any Java

 class that conforms to certain constraints.